tebeka/selenium/README.md

    broken](https://github.com/tebeka/selenium/issues/61), with the root cause not yet diagnosed.

+## Breaking Changes

+There are a number of upcoming changes that break backward compatibility in an effort to improve and adapt the existing API.
+They are listed here:

+### 18 April 2017

+The Log method was changed to accept a typed constant for the type of log to retrieve, instead of a raw string.
+The return value was also changed to provide a more idiomatic type.

 ## Hacking

 Patches are encouraged through GitHub pull requests.
 Please ensure that a test